Mbatha-Marvin/ResumeBuilder/README.md

 Resume Builder
 ==========

-An Open source software founded by [Marvin Mbatha][marvinmbatha], [Ronald Kimeli][ronaldkimeli] and [Robert Kimaiyo][robertkimaiyo] who are aspiring to bring a new phase of Resume builder techs into unlocking jobs with brilliant and ATS friendly Resumes.
+Open source software founded by [Marvin Mbatha][marvinmbatha], [Ronald Kimeli][ronaldkimeli] and [Robert Kimaiyo][robertkimaiyo] who are aspiring to bring a new phase of Resume builder techs into unlocking jobs with brilliant and ATS friendly Resumes.
 Your contribution is great inspiration and it is highly encouraged.

 Frontend Git branches
 -----------------